SPaRC: A Spatial Pathfinding Reasoning Challenge: Experiments

 We assess \dataset{} through automated and manual studies.
 In the automated evaluation, we consider instruction-based models - Gemma 3 27B \citep{gemmateam2025gemma3technicalreport}, Qwen 2.5 72B \citep{yang_qwen2_2024}, GPT 4.1 \citep{openai2025gpt41}; and reasoning models - QwQ 32B \citep{team_qwq_2024}, DeepSeek R1 Distill Llama 70B \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, o3-Mini \citep{openai2025o3mini}, and o4-mini \citep{openai2025o3o4mini}.
 We measure model accuracy on solving our puzzles (\Cref{sec:main_results}), performance on specific rule cells, reasoning errors (\Cref{sec:path_errors}), and conduct ablation studies regarding the stability of our findings (\Cref{sec:ablations}).
 For the manual inspection, we test human performance and time on the same puzzles (\Cref{sec:human_baseline}).
 We used six annotators (aged 22-27) with CS backgrounds.

-\paragraph{Setup}
+\paragraph{Setup.}

-All puzzles are presented to the LLMs using prompts with a human-annotated example solution (details about the example and solution can be found in \Cref{app:prompts_examples}).
+All puzzles are presented to the LLMs using prompts with a human-annotated example solution.
 Our textual representation is inspired by the ARC challenge \cite{Chollet2019Measure}.
 Extraction occurs using regex after a predefined sequence of ``\#\#\#\#'' as stated in the prompt.
-By default, we provide a one-shot example with a human-annotated path, as it yielded the best results (details later in \Cref{sec:ablations}; prompt example in \Cref{app:prompts_examples}).
+By default, we provide a one-shot example with a human-annotated path, as it yielded the best results (\Cref{sec:ablations}). \Cref{app:prompts_examples} contains details about the prompts, examples, and their solution.
 Details on models, hardware, and tokens processed are in \Cref{app:model_hardware}.